 Please contact the care provider alleged of improper use directly to register a complaint.

-Nine GP practices in Humber, Coast and Vale will start using the Leeds Care Record technology as part of the phase one pilot from 29th March 2019.
+Nine GP practices in Humber, Coast and Vale started using the Leeds Care Record technology as part of the phase one pilot from 29th March 2019.

 These practices are:

 - Ampleforth and Hovingham Surgeries